 How to upcycle a bicycle wheel into the tree of life

 If the rim still has the spokes remove them first.

 Lightly sand the bicycle rim to remove any rust marks and wipe it down before painting the rim black.

 Once you’re happy, split the shorter wires into five groups.
-Don’t worry about trying to make the groups the same thickness, it will add to the organic look of the tree later 😉 Then simply twist and split, twist and split to form the roots.
-Try to make sure you twist the wires in the same direction so you don’t unravel a previous twist.
-Keep on placing the tree of life on the rim to check if you’re happy with the form and adapt as you go along.
+Don’t worry about trying to make the groups the same thickness; it will add to the organic look of the tree later 😉 Then simply twist and split, twist and split to form the roots.
+Try to ensure you twist the wires in the same direction, so you don’t unravel a previous twist.
+Keep placing the tree of life on the rim to check if you’re happy with the form and adapt as you go along.